Project-GrADyS/gradys-simulations/README.md

 There are two ways to install and use Gradys-Sim.
 The first one is to download the provided virtual applience which you can import into any virtual machine software that supports the *.ova* file format.
 The second one it to install direcly into your machine

 ### 1. Virtualization
 Just download the virtual applience file (.ova) from [this link](https://drive.google.com/file/d/1IlgWMdPeYZH246wYP_pVjzWEvD9X_tZH/view?usp=sharing) and import it into any virtual machine software that supports the *.ova* file format.
-[Oracle's VirtualBox](https://www.virtualbox.org/) is recommended
+There should be a user called "gradys" with password "gradys" already created on imported virtual machine.
+[Oracle's VirtualBox](https://www.virtualbox.org/) is recommended.

 ### 2. Local Installation
 In order to run the simulations and use the components in this repository you need to have both OMNeT++ and the INET framework installed.